 Maven is a build tool and it performs a task just like Ant which is again a different build Tool.
 It is a software project management tool that provides a new concept of project object model (POM).
 Maven allows the developer to automate the process of the creation of the initial folder structure, performing the compilation and testing and the packaging and deployment of the final product.
 It cuts down the good number of steps in the build process and it makes it one-step process to do a build.

 As I said above it cuts down the tasks in build process.
 To summarize, Maven simplifies and standardizes the project build process.
 It handles compilation, distribution, documentation, team collaboration and other tasks seamlessly.
 Maven increases reusability and takes care of most of build-related tasks.
 It helps in bypassing my steps like adding jars to the project library, building reports, executing Junits test cases, creating Jar, War Ear files for the project deployment and many more.
 A very significant aspect of Maven is the use of repositories to manage jar files.

 This is the place where Maven stores all the project jars files or libraries or dependencies.
 By default the folder name is '.m2' and by default the location in windows 7 is 'Libraries\Documents.m2'.

 Maven Central Repository

-POM is Project Object Model XML file that contains information about the project and configuration details used by Maven to build the project.
+POM is a Project Object Model XML file that contains information about the project and configuration details used by Maven to build the project.
 It contains default values for most projects.
-Some of the configuration that can be specified in the POM are the project dependencies, the plugins or goals that can be executed, the build profiles, and so on.
+Some of the configurations that can be specified in the POM are the project dependencies, the plugins or goals that can be executed, the build profiles, and so on.